DIYbiosphere/sphere/docs/about/organization.md

 - **Collaboration:** nurture a culture that fosters working together.
 To trust each others judgements and areas of expertise.
 We also urge contributors to actively participate and take on responsabilities in the project.
 - **Community:** to permeate a sense of community in everything we do.
 Understand that we need to work together and depend on each others' work, help, and expertise.

-We have a [Code of Conduct][coc] which establishes a common understanding of what is deemed a welcoming and friendly working environment as well as establishing how to deal with unacceptable behavior and its consequences.
+We have a [Code of Conduct] which establishes a common understanding of what is deemed a welcoming and friendly working environment as well as establishing how to deal with unacceptable behavior and its consequences.

 #### Our Governance
 The overall management of the project is the responsability of all members of the [DIYbiosphere organization][gh_org].
-However, the [directors][directors] have a leadership role in terms of organizing the [development community][community] and the [development of the project][roadmap].
+However, the [directors] have a leadership role in terms of organizing the [development community] and the [development of the project][roadmap].

 ## Our Partners
 The project is done in partnership with the [DIYbio.org][diybio] organization, and the support of the University of Geneva.

-Hopefully, more partners will follow.
+Hopefully, more partners will follow. :kissing_closed_eyes: